We've been Canberra's law firm for 44 years

 I'm speechless.
 I have to say that I didn't see my

 matter being settled by consent.
 Well, miracles do happen!
-Laura and Des, I cannot thank you both enough — you've been absolutely amazing, and I was so lucky to have such professionals on my side.
+Des and Laura, I cannot thank you both enough — you've been absolutely amazing, and I was so lucky to have such professionals on my side.

 I want to thank you for your efforts leading